 I am a mash up of design, code, and magic—I’m actually part unicorn and a champion of storytelling.
 I play a multitude of instruments and really want to lip sync battle you.
 I’ve got moves like Spiderman, so you better bring your A Game.

 On A More Serious Note

 I am a 26 year old designer, storyteller & sometimes developer from Cleveland, Ohio, currently doing my best to make my way out to the west coast.
 And as I mentioned before, a fully-fledged wannabe astronaut.
 I’m a space nerd, and I’m OK with it.

 I graduated from The Cleveland Institute of Art in 2012 with my BFA in Communication Design and started working full time prior to graduation at a full-service advertising and interactive shop called Recess Creative for nearly three years, where I racked up oodles of W3 Awards, Communicator Awards, Addy Awards, a Davey award or two, and a couple of OMMA Awards.

-Before leaving Recess in October of 2014 to pursue new design challenges in new places, I decided to take a break from professional life for several months and do some freelance and soul–searching; I spent a brief time in South Carolina as an Art Director at Erwin Penland which I made the hard decision to leave and pursue product design full-time.
+Before leaving Recess Creative in October of 2014 to pursue new design challenges in new places, I decided to take a break from professional life for several months and do some freelance and soul–searching; I spent a brief time in South Carolina as an Art Director at Erwin Penland which I made the hard decision to leave and pursue product design full-time.
 I decided it was time to focus on one thing and make it wonderful, as well as stretch my brain muscles and iterate like a madman.

 My Design Philosophy